d-nation/grunt-html-vcs-sync/README.md

 # grunt-html-vcs-sync

 > Syncs asset urls with the most recent vcs tag.
-Supports Mercurial (Git coming soon).
+Supports Git and Mercurial.

 Credits: This plugin is basically an extension of Gilles Ruppert's [grunt-asset-cachebuster](https://github.com/gillesruppert/grunt-asset-cachebuster).
 If you need asset versioning that isn't a VCS tag, use it instead.